FreeCAD/FreeCAD-LibPack/Readme.md

  * Python >= 3.8 (**not** used inside the LibPack itself, just used to run the creation script)
  * The "requests" Python package (e.g. 'pip install requests')
  * The "diff-match-patch" Python package (e.g. 'pip install diff-match-patch')
- * Qt - the base installation plus Qt Image Formats, Qt Webengine, Qt Webview, and Qt PDF
+ * Qt - the base installation plus Qt Image Formats and Qt PDF
-    * NOTE: The two Web requirements will be dropped from the LibPack before it is released
  * GNU Bison (for Windows see https://github.com/lexxmark/winflexbison/)

 With those pieces in place, the next step is to configure the contents of the LibPack by editing `config.json`.
 This file